prodo-dev/plz/README.md

 - starts an AWS instance, and waits until it's ready (or just runs the execution locally depending on the configuration)
 - streams the logs the same as if you were running your program directly
+- shows metrics you collected during the run, such as accuracy and loss (you can query those later)
+- downloads output files you might have created.

-You can be patient and wait until it works, but you can also hit `Ctrl-C` and stop the program early:
+You can be patient and wait until it finishes, but you can also hit `Ctrl-C` and stop the program early:

 ```
-k: 0.5209
+Epoch: 9 Traning loss: 0.330538
 ^C
 👌 Your program is still running.
 To stream the logs, type: